 “I didn’t want to just stack credits by taking a bunch of undergraduate classes, even if some are related to accounting.
 I wanted to earn a degree that would truly further my education and career,” says Jonathan.
 “The MSA is a very strong program that prepares you for the CPA exam because the advanced courses really help you understand auditing, financial accounting and taxation on a whole new level.
 Plus, if you’re competing with equal candidates for the same job, having the MSA will help you stand out.”

-Jonathan could have completed a 150-credit hour bachelor’s degree, but he started the MSA during his undergraduate studies in the MSA +1 option, Jonathan was able to take graduate-level courses at an undergraduate tuition rate while also having flexibility to choose which accounting topics to pursue.
+Jonathan could have completed a 150-credit hour bachelor’s degree, but he started the MSA during his undergraduate studies in the +1 Program, Jonathan was able to take graduate-level courses at an undergraduate tuition rate while also having flexibility to choose which accounting topics to pursue.
 “I have more flexibly to make the curriculum my own,” he says.

 Another advantage of the Kelley +1 MSA at IUPUI is its location.
 Students like Jonathan can work at companies just a few blocks away in downtown Indianapolis.
 In fact, Jonathan’s internship at Salesforce led to a full-time offer as a staff accountant, for which he applies in real time the lessons he’s learning in the MSA program.